zoisite-rb/zoisite-rb/guides/source/api_documentation_guidelines.md

 Links
 -----

-Rails API documentation are not meant to be viewed on GitHub and therefore links should use the [RDoc link markup][] markup relative to the current API.
+Zoisite API documentation are not meant to be viewed on GitHub and therefore links should use the [RDoc link markup][] markup relative to the current API.

 This is due to differences between GitHub Markdown and the generated RDoc that is published at [api.rubyonrails.org](https://api.rubyonrails.org) and [edgeapi.rubyonrails.org](https://edgeapi.rubyonrails.org).